-My gym piped in music from speakers in the ceiling for those who didn't care to wear iPods while working out.
+My gym piped in music from speakers in the ceiling for those who didn't care to wear ear buds or headsets while working out.
 Unlike that of other fitness centers I found my gym's choice of songs pleasant even if sometimes they weren't conducive to a workout state of mind.
-Hugh Prestwood's poetic "The Song Remembers When", soulfully… Continue reading The Song Remembers When
+Hugh Prestwood's poetic "The Song… Continue reading The Song Remembers When

 110%!